 - 35.1 Applicants are encouraged to express preferences for location and property type at the application stage.
-Should an offer be rejected applicants will be required to provide reasons for refusal. - 35.2 Applicants who unreasonably refuse an offer of a property may be removed from the waiting list.
-Applicants may apply to re-join the waiting list, but previous waiting times will not be taken into account.
+Should an offer be rejected applicants will be required to provide reasons for refusal. - 35.2 Applicants who unreasonably refuse an offer of a property may be removed from the housing register.
+Applicants may apply to re-join the housing register, but previous waiting times will not be taken into account.